joaodsmarques/Are-ECGs-enough-Deep-Learning-Classifiers/README.md

 ## How to run 💻

-You need to define your hyperparameters.yml, paste the correspondent in the script and should run `python ecg_classification_main.py`.
+You need to define your hyperparameters.yml, paste the correspondent path in the script and should run `python ecg_classification_main.py`.
 Scripts with optuna and wandb tags are variants of this file for running with [WandB](https://wandb.ai) or [Optuna](https://optuna.org/).

 The file `utils.py` contains all the auxiliar code.